 Notes

 - To strain the milk, you can also use cheesecloths, fine mesh colander or a French press.
-See the blog for detailed descriptions.
+See the blog for more details.

 - After straining your milk, you will be left with a pulp.
 Here is an article about what you can do with the leftover nut milk pulp.

-- I recommend you to use a high-speed blender to make almond milk.
+- I recommend you to use a high-speed blender to make almond milk from actual raw almonds.
 The richness and flavors will be better.
-If you have a regular blender, then check out this chocolate cashew chocolate milk recipe.
+If you have a regular blender, then check out this chocolate cashew chocolate milk recipe or hemp chocolate milk, or simply make it using store-bought almond milk.

 Leave a Reply